 Because waiting for—and understanding—your cancer test results can be stressful, Genomic Health makes understanding your Oncotype DX Breast Recurrence Score test results as easy as possible.

-Your doctor will get your results in approximately two weeks after your tumor sample arrives at the Genomic Health laboratory.
+Your results will be available to your doctor within approximately two weeks after your tumor sample arrives at the Genomic Health laboratory.
 The results provide a score between 0-100 that indicates how likely your cancer is to return and predicts how beneficial chemotherapy will be for you.1-5 You and your doctor can discuss the score (along with supporting information provided) and how it affects your treatment plan.

 Has your doctor ordered the test?